jberwald/leviosa/README.md

 - random qubos or various densities
 - TSP problems
 - parallel-solved problems from graph cuts
+- simulation of single-bit flip in postprocessing step (possible in QBSolv?)

 ## Software requirements

 - QBSolv (see src/ directory for installation)
 - High performance graph partition software (eventually, NetworkX will suffice for now)
-- A simple database for starage and lookup
+- A simple database for storage and lookup

 Software will be broken into
 - Testing